BraviNoname/Bravi/BossDisplayFixes/README.md

 - The explosion heard during Narumi spell2 when she spawns her sun actually sounds like one now, like with Utsuho.

+TH16.5:

+- Fixes Okina's Nightmare Saturday spell background so that it appears the same way as in the Extra Stage of TH16.

 TH17: